bokuweb/re-resizable/README.md

 #### `handlerClasses?: HandlersClassName;`

 The `handlerClasses` property is used to set the className of one or more resize handlers.
+You can set className for span wrapper with `wrapper` index.

 #### `enable?: ?Enable;`